Texan cuisine: Tex-Mex

 In the ranch lands of the 1930s, after cattle were butchered, the hide, the head, the entrails, and meat trimmings such as skirt were given to the Mexican cowboys called vaqueros as part of their pay.

 Hearty dishes like barbacoa de cabeza (barbecued head), menudo (tripe stew), and fajitas or arracheras (grilled skirt steak) have their roots in this practice.
 Considering the limited number of skirts per carcass and that the meat wasn't available commercially, the fajita tradition remained regional and relatively obscure for many years, probably only familiar to vaqueros, butchers, and their families.
 Modern "fajitas" were introduced at a county fair in Kyle, Texas in 1969 by Sonny Falcon, who later opened an Austin restaurant offering fajitas as a main fare.

 Other dishes associated with Tex-Mex cooking include guacamole, chile con queso, tostadas with red salsa, tortilla soup, nachos, tacos, quesadillas, chimichangas, burritos, and carne guisada'.

 Notable restaurants

-The now defunct Kirby's Pig Stand was the first drive in restaurant in the United States.
-Founder Jessie G. Kirby reportedly pitched it to potential investors in Dallas as a type of roadside dining establishment where people could order and eat without leaving their vehicles.
-The restaurant served "pig sandwich" made with roast pork, pickle relish and barbecue sauce.
+Texas's Gulf Coast has several historic, iconic restaurants that were born from an immigrant fishing culture first established by Italians, Croatians, and Greeks in the early 1900s, and later developed by Vietnamese immigrants and Cajun neighbors (which has now created Viet-Cajun and Viet-Tex-Mex fusion cuisines).
+Galveston's Gaido's is the state's oldest seafood restaurant.
+It was founded in 1911 by Italian immigrant San Giacinto Gaido, and moved to its current location in 1941.
+Houston's oldest restaurant started in Galveston: Christie's Seafood and Steaks.
+It was founded in Galveston in 1917 by Greek immigrant Theodore Christie, and moved to Houston in 1934.

+Many Vietnamese immigrants from the 1970s were attracted to the shrimping industry along the Gulf Coast, and subsequently also opened Vietnamese restaurants.
+In Houston, Vietnamese immigrants established Mai's in what was then a small Vietnamese community.
+Anthony Bourdain visited Mai's in 2015 and called it "the first great meal and most memorable great meal I had in Houston....
+The first really authentic, 'just-like-Saigon' Vietnamese I'd had in America."
+A few years after Mai's opened, the iconic Kim Son opened with a Vietnamese and Chinese menu.

+Lockhart, Texas is home to four barbecue restaurants that have a long legacy: Kreuz Market (pronounced 'Krites') was established in 1900, and Smitty's Market was spun out of Kreuz in 1999 after a family dispute that has now been reconciled.
+Black's Barbecue was established in 1932 (and has since also had divisions from family disputes), and Chisholm Trail Barbeque opened in 1978.
+Together, they have made Lockhart the "BBQ Capital of Texas," with an estimated 250,000 people visiting the four restaurants each year and some visitors participating in "BBQ crawls" to visit all four restaurants in a single day.